Free Trial

 Does GST apply to materials bought for personal house construction?

 Yes.
-GST is charged on all purchases, but ITC is not available for personal use.
+GST is charged on building materials, but ITC cannot be claimed for personal use.